crklinkenberg/symcom-doc/src/site/notes/Symcom Developer Home.md

 # Symcom Developer Guide
 Last Update: April, 2024.
-Getting Started:
-Below are some important sections which help understand the Symcom Project and its work structure.
+#### **Getting Started:**
+Welcome to the Symcom Developer Guide!
+If you're looking for information on individual topics, please follow the contents from the side bar navigation.
+Continue reading for an introduction to the documentation, Import Process, Comparison, Connections and more!

+#### **How to use these docs:**
+It is advised to follow the documentation along with the program running live or in local machine.
+Following and navigating through the scripts along with the technical descriptions provided here will help better understand the technical insights.

-To locally setup symcom follow instructions from: [[Topics/Symcom Local Setup Details\|Symcom Local Setup Details]]
+To locally setup Symcom follow instructions from: [[Topics/Symcom Local Setup Details\|Symcom Local Setup Details]]
 #### **Overview**:
 The site [www.reference-repertoy.com](http://www.reference-repertory.com) is the gateway to the main administrator panel.
 Upon logging in, addition of new books, new magazines, access to existing books, magazines, and grading configuration for fonts of sources, including details of medicines, authors, publishers, and tester (provers) can be found and edited.